-To avoid dry sockets, you should refrain from smoking, drinking through a straw, or vigorous rinsing for at least 24 hours.
+To avoid dry sockets, we recommend that patients refrain from smoking, drinking through a straw, or vigorous rinsing for at least 24 hours after an extraction.
 These activities can dislodge the clot and lead to dry socket.
-Dry socket can be painful and delay healing times.
+Dry socket can be extremely painful and delay healing times.
 If you are experiencing dry socket or pain at the extraction site, contact our office as soon as possible.

 The Tooth Extraction Procedure

 Tooth extraction is a relatively simple procedure.
 First, the dentist will numb the area to minimize discomfort.
-After the area around the tooth is numb, your dentist will extract the tooth by gently rocking it back and forth.
+After the area around the tooth is numb, your dentist will extract the tooth by gently rocking it back and forth using specialized tools.

-The socket will be packed with gauze to help stop the bleeding.
+The socket will be packed with gauze to aid in stopping the bleeding.
 In most cases a small amount of bleeding and swelling is normal.
-The dressing should remain in for about 30 minutes to an hour.
+The gauze should remain in for at least 30 minutes to an hour.
 To promote proper healing, avoid smoking, rinsing, or drinking through a straw for at least 24 hours.
 These activities can dislodge the clot, delay healing, and lead to dry socket.

 A cold cloth or ice bag may help with any pain or swelling.
 Pain medication will be prescribed by your dentist if needed to help with the discomfort.
-It is essential to continue to brush and floss regularly, however, take care to avoid the teeth next to the tooth socket.
+Over-the-counter pain medication may also be used to alleviate pain.
+It is essential to continue to brush and floss regularly to maintain oral hygiene.

 Replacing Extracted Teeth

 If a tooth is extracted due to severe decay or damage, Dr. Gauthier will advise that you replace it.
 Depending on the location and number of teeth pulled, he may recommend a dental bridge, partial denture, or dental implants.
 Dental implants are the most natural solution to missing teeth.
-By replacing your tooth with an implant, it will replace the missing root.
+Replacing your tooth with an implant will replace the missing root.
 This will prevent bone loss, a common problem with other dental restorations.